All Episodes

 What are we supposed to do with something like this?

-Well, and then you add in, he's been in the public sphere, it'd been public service for 25 years, undergone six different FBI background checks, never had a whisper of any kind of misconduct and all of that.
+Well, and then you add in, he's been in the public sphere, been public service for 25 years, undergone six different FBI background checks, never had a whisper of any kind of misconduct and all of that.

 And as you pointed out, Senator Feinstein's behavior doesn't add up at all.

-Uh she sat on this and sat on this.
+She sat on this and sat on this.

 Did she not think it was credible?

-Or was she just holding it in her back pocket to use as a political uh weapon later on?
+Or was she just holding it in her back pocket to use as a political weapon later on?

 It's very hard to understand.

-Um but this is just the latest in that.
+But this is just the latest in that.

-So it sounds to me like the Senate Judiciary Committee is working to make sure that that uh Ms. Ford does get an opportunity to share her uh her perspective, and then Judge Kavanaugh will get an opportunity to uh also uh refute that and and and give his um his testimony as well.
+So it sounds to me like the Senate Judiciary Committee is working to make sure that Ms. Ford does get an opportunity to share her perspective.

-But what what I don't think we should see is this being used as a cynical uh delay device, and it seems like that's exactly the kind of politics that were being played with the way that this was leaked at the very last moment, right before the hearing.
+And it seems like that's exactly the kind of politics that were being played with the way that this was leaked at the very last moment, right before the hearing.

-Let me let me go to David Schoen here.
+Let me go to David Schoen here.

-Um you're a criminal defense attorney.
+You're a criminal defense attorney.

-You have one guy that says I have no recollection of that, and supposedly he was in the room at the time this happened, which would have been groping and fondling this woman against her will.
+And supposedly he was in the room at the time this happened, which would have been groping and fondling this woman against her will.

 What are we to make of it?

-Uh it wouldn't hold up in court.
+It wouldn't hold up in court.

 No prosecutor would prosecute the case, of course.

-Um look, it's a very difficult situation because of the inflammatory nature of the allegation.
+Look, it's a very difficult situation because of the inflammatory nature of the allegation.

 And that's what Senator Feinstein knew.

-That that's the real crime here that happened, it seems to me.
+That's the real crime here that happened, it seems to me.

-If they're gonna go forward, uh she supposedly has agreed to testify under oath, they should take that testimony, but it's very difficult.
+If they're going to go forward, she supposedly has agreed to testify under oath.

 Well, unlike Clarence Thomas, this alleged incident did not happen in the workplace as adults.

-Instead, 36 years ago, teenagers at a house party in which it allegedly happened.
+Instead, 36 years ago, teenagers at a House party in which it allegedly happened.

 That's point number one.

-Point number two, I think it is fair to examine the political no motives of those involved in this, including the accuser and her lawyer.
+Point number two, I think it is fair to examine the political motives of those involved in this, including the accuser and her lawyer.

 But finally, it's inevitable that a hearing will take place.

-And that's uh probably right and fair.
+And that's probably right and fair.

 If there's no corroboration, Sean, it would be unfair to allow a single unproven, unverified accusation to ruin Kavanaugh's career.